El PASO COUNTRY CLUB – Family Center

 In 2016, In*Situ served as the Architect of Record and led the design of a multi-phased project to modernize the El Paso Country Club and create new space for additional services.
-The plan devised by In*Situ created a new outdoor dining patio to the south of the existing historic structure that overlooks the putting greens.
-The putting greens were reduced in size to accommodate this design move.
-A short retaining wall clad in brick matching the historic structure defines the limits of this patio that is depressed to align to the finish ground floor level of the Club.
-Steel trellises supported by brick pilasters provide a dappled shade under which patrons of the club can seek respite from the hot El Paso sun during the day.
+This multi-phased project included the addition of a new outdoor dining patio to the south of the historic structure, overlooking the putting greens.
+The patio was defined by a short brick-clad retaining wall and featured steel trellises for shade.

-The project was delivered in a team including Loya Wilke Architects that provided the Construction Administration services for the project with Dantex Construction serving as the Construction Manager at Risk.
+The project involved a team effort, with Loya Wilke Architects providing Construction Administration services and Dantex Construction serving as the Construction Manager at Risk.
 This new addition to the Country Club provided services to its membership that did not exist before appealing to a much wider demographic.
 The additions have been a huge success and combined with operational changes to the Club, the membership has grown to full capacity now.
-Building on this success for the club, In*Situ is now designing a new tennis center building as well as additional courts, replacement courts and pickle ball courts which will increase the capacity to permit the club membership to grow again.
+Building on this success for the club, In*Situ is now designing a new tennis center building as well as additional courts, replacement courts and pickle ball courts.
+These expansions will further enhance the club's capacity, allowing for continued growth in membership.

 Location: El Paso, Texas